rikotsev/new-hire-example/README.md

 ng serve
 ```

-How it should look when running:
+How it should look when running: <br>
 ![app](docs/img.png)